The Open University since 2006

 In mathematics we try to avoid these difficulties by expressing our thoughts in terms of well-defined mathematical objects.
 These objects can be anything from numbers and geometrical shapes to more complicated objects, usually constructed from numbers, points and functions.
 We discuss these objects using precise language which should be interpreted in the same way by everyone.
-In this unit we introduce the basic mathematical language needed to express a range of mathematical concepts.
+In this course we introduce the basic mathematical language needed to express a range of mathematical concepts.

-This unit is an adapted extract from the Open University course
+This OpenLearn course is an adapted extract from the Open Unviersity course

 Copyright & revisions

 - Creative-Commons: The Open University is proud to release this free course under a Creative Commons licence.
 However, any third-party materials featured within it are used with permission and are not ours to give away.
 These materials are not subject to the Creative Commons licence.
 See terms and conditions.
-Full details can be found in the Acknowledgements section.
+Full details can be found in the Acknowledgements and our FAQs section.

 If you enjoyed this, why not follow a feed to find out when we have new things like it?
 Choose an RSS feed from the list below.
 (Don't know what to do with RSS feeds?)

 Remember, you can also make your own, personal feed by combining tags from around OpenLearn.

 All our alternative formats are free for you to download, for more information about the different formats we offer please see our FAQs.
 The most frequently used are Word (for accessibility), PDF (for print) and ePub and Kindle to download to eReaders*.